The CFD indicates behaviour of the system over time. It encompasses a number of key indicators of how well the overall system is functioning.

 Clearly shows trends in the rate of demand and of the completion of work.

 Visible bottlenecks and delays guide the team to making system-level improvements.
-This is a useful way to get team and stakeholders to raise their heads up from the day-to-day work they are doing and be aware of higher level challenges.
+This is a useful way to get team and stakeholders to focus on the systemic behaviours and challenges.

 For more on the information you can get from a CFD I suggest Pawel Brodzinski's post On how to read a CFD

-Unlike with most CFDs, you can easily filter the chart to look at the amount of work in a specific state over time e.g. Candidate stories (1) and see the trends over time (2)
+Unlike other CFDs, you can filter the chart to look at the amount of work in a specific state over time e.g. the work in the 'In Development' state below.